jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: A-Force
 **Token Characters**
 Goblin Queen has the power to make token characters.
 A token character works just like a regular character except that if it ever gets put into a KO pile or otherwise leaves play, remove it from the game.

+## Gorgon
+Set: S.H.I.E.L.D. vs. Hydra
+The Spear in the East Gorgon’s power removes the stat benefit from +1/+1 counters on enemy characters.
+They still count as having the counters though.
+For example, if an enemy character with two +1/+1 counters gains a -1/-1 counter, you’ll still remove one of each counter type.

 ## Green Goblin (MC)
 Set: Crossover